EDUCBA Logo

 8. Maintains Neutrality in Political Conflicts

-Monarchs often remain neutral in political disputes, which can help mitigate conflicts in their countries.
+Monarchs often remain neutral in political disputes, thereby helping to mitigate conflict in their countries.

-Example: King Harald V of Norway is known for his role in promoting peace and reconciliation during times of political unrest in Norway.
+Example: King Harald V of Norway is known for his efforts to promote peace and reconciliation during periods of political unrest in Norway.

 Disadvantages of Monarchy